twinfoundation/identity/packages/identity-connector-entity-storage/docs/reference/classes/EntityStorageIdentityConnector.md

 • **controller**: `string`

-The controller for the document.
+The controller of the identity who can make changes.

-• **requestContext?**: `IServiceRequestContext`

-The context for the request.

 #### Returns